 or select "Slow" or "Very slow" oscillator here:

 There is a problem with any cyclical analysis used on market data: it cannot work with the price itself.
+The dollar value is not the same now as it was in earlier years.
 For example, S&P500 index varies between $16 - $2700 from 1950 to 2018.
-If cyclical analysis predicts a drop of $1 in 1950s it will result in a much larger drop in 2018.
-Therefore it is not possible to work with it directly.
 To conduct any research with the use of statistics, we should make this price chart "flat".
 In other words we need to get rid of the trend first and then do the research.
 Therefore, our first step is to obtain an oscillator from a price chart with a trend.
 An oscillator shows true movement of the price.
 We may assume that its behavior is the same now and in 1950 , and it changes due to some reason that is present now and has been there in the past.
 This is very important for cyclical analysis.
-Also, it is recommended to use fast oscillators for cycles based on the movement of fast planets while for slow planets' cycles use slow oscillators.
-The fast ctycle reflects fast movements, and the slow cycle is for slow movements.
+Another recommendation is to use fast oscillators for cycles based on the movement of fast planets while for slow planets' cycles use slow oscillators.
+The fast cycle reflects fast movements, and the slow cycle is for slow movements.
 Timing Solution automatically calculates a proper oscillator for the analyzed cycle.
 This oscillator is different for different planets, and its period is shown here:

 As an example, for Sun cycles, the program uses the oscillator with 73-day period to catch Annual oscillations, while for the Moon cycle it is usually the oscillator with 10-day period to reveal monthly cycles.